 - Avoid exposure to radiation and environmental pollution.

 - Reduce exposure to medical imaging for when it is absolutely needed.

 Mammograms are important.
 Your doctor can talk to you more about recommendations but most recommend every 1-2 years depending on age and risk factors.
 Self-exams are also important.
 Always being aware of your body and performing self-checks is a great way to be proactive with your health.
 We recommend following this guide on how to perform monthly breast self-examinations.

 Throughout October, we will be sharing real stories from real breast cancer survivors in our efforts to spread awareness.
 If you would like to donate to breast cancer research efforts, we recommend visiting this blog and picking the organization whose mission resonates with you the most.

 Plastic Surgeons of Northern Arizona provides various reconstruction options including immediate reconstruction at the time of mastectomy and delayed reconstruction.
-We also provide state-of-the-art surgical and skin care to all residents in Northern Arizona with locations in Flagstaff, Sedona, Village of Oak Creek, Cottonwood, Kingman, Payson, Lakeside, and Prescott Valley.
+We also provide state-of-the-art surgical and skin care to all residents in Northern Arizona with locations in Flagstaff, Sedona, Cottonwood, Kingman, and Lakeside.
 Feeling confident in yourself is important for everyone in all stages of life, every day.
 Learn more about the procedures we provide by visiting our website.
 Schedule a free consultation by calling us at (928) 774-2300 or filling out our form.